 The findings, Bolze says, are surprising because the ribosome is present in every organ of the body, not just the spleen.
 "These results raise many questions.
 They open up many research paths to understand the specific role of this protein and of the ribosome in the development of organs in humans."

-Explore further: Researchers discover new bone deformity gene
+Explore further: Researchers discover first gene linked to missing spleen in newborns

 "Ribosomal Protein SA Haploinsufficiency in Humans with Isolated Congenital Asplenia," by A. Bolze, Science, 2013.